Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Introduction

 \section{Introduction}

-A classical problem in digital array processing is the synthesis of a desired transmit beampattern, i.e., a desired amplitude (or power) distribution in space and frequency of the far-field electromagnetic radiation, which is relevant in many wireless applications.
-For example, the synthesis of multiple beampatterns allows for beam scanning, target tracking, and track-while-scan operations in radar systems~\cite{Blackman_1999}.
-5G and 6G communication systems operating at millimeter (mmWave), sub-THz, and THz bandwidths also employ directional beams to cope with the severe pathloss and, possibly, serve multiple users via a space-division multiple access~\cite{Shafi_2017, Saad_2020, Chaccour_2022}.
-An adequate shaping of the transmit beampattern can reduce the signal leakage towards eavesdroppers and mitigate the interference among different access points and/or radar systems operating in the same area~\cite{Jin_2021, Wei_2022, Grossi_2021}.
-Finally, in integrated sensing and communication (ISAC) systems, a dual-function transceiver may shape the desired beampattern to simultaneously monitor a given region and serve a communication user~\cite{Hassanien_2016, Johnston_2022, LiuF_2022}.
+\IEEEPARstart{T}{he} synthesis of a desired transmit beampattern---a specific spatial and spectral distribution of the amplitude (or power) of the far-field electromagnetic radiation---is a classical problem in digital array processing with broad relevance across numerous wireless applications.
+For instance, the generation of multiple beampatterns enables crucial functionalities like beam scanning, target tracking, and track-while-scan operations in radar systems~\cite{Blackman_1999}.
+Similarly, fifth-generation (5G) and beyond (6G) communication systems operating at millimeter-wave (mmWave), sub-terahertz (sub-THz), and terahertz (THz) frequencies leverage directional beams to overcome severe path loss and facilitate multi-user communication through space-division multiple access~\cite{Shafi_2017, Saad_2020, Chaccour_2022}.
+Furthermore, precisely shaped transmit beampatterns can effectively reduce signal leakage towards potential eavesdroppers and mitigate interference among co-located access points or radar systems~\cite{Jin_2021, Wei_2022, Grossi_2021}.
+In integrated sensing and communication (ISAC) systems, a dual-functional transceiver can tailor the beampattern to simultaneously perform environmental monitoring and serve communication users~\cite{Hassanien_2016, Johnston_2022, LiuF_2022}, and reconfigurable intelligent surfaces (RISs) offer a promising technology to enhance the flexibility and efficiency of beampattern design in such integrated systems.

-A large (massive) antenna array is often required or desired in the aforementioned applications.
-In this case, using fully digital arrays, wherein each antenna is controlled by a dedicated radio frequency (RF) chain, may not be a viable option due to high cost and energy consumption~\cite{Gao_2018}.
-Hybrid analog-digital arrays have been proposed in the past to reduce the number of required RF chains~\cite{Ayach_2014, Molisch_2017}; here, the output of a few RF chains is connected via an analog network to either all antennas or a subset of them, thus resulting in fully- and partially-connected architectures, respectively.
-However, both these architectures are still hardly scalable with the number of antennas due to the power consumption of the involved analog network~\cite{Yan_2019, Jamali_2021}.
+Achieving these sophisticated beampatterns often necessitates large (massive) antenna arrays.
+However, implementing fully digital arrays, where each antenna element is controlled by a dedicated radio frequency (RF) chain, can be prohibitively expensive and energy-intensive~\cite{Gao_2018}.
+Hybrid analog-digital arrays have been proposed in the past to reduce the number of required RF chains~\cite{Ayach_2014, Molisch_2017}.
+These architectures connect the outputs of a limited number of RF chains to either all antennas (fully-connected) or a subset thereof (partially-connected) via an analog network.
+Nevertheless, the scalability of these hybrid approaches remains limited by the power consumption associated with the analog network, particularly as the number of antennas increases~\cite{Yan_2019, Jamali_2021}.